olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 off.
 This workflow is triggered by Github when changes are pushed to `gh-pages`.
 Once it completes, refresh your Github Pages URL.
 You should see the new change on your site.

+{: .note }
-> 💁‍♀️ To make previewing local changes to your docs easier, add the extension `sphinx.autobuild` to your `conf.py`.
+To make previewing local changes to your docs easier, add the extension `sphinx.autobuild` to your `conf.py`.
 This will automatically rebuild Sphinx documentation on changes and auto-reload the html pages in the browser.
 Learn more [here](https://pypi.org/project/sphinx-autobuild/).